whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-27-Five-Four-Club-Subscription-July-2016-Review-Coupon.md

 [![Five Four Club Hickory Wine Henley](http://whatsupmailbox.com/images/FiveFourClubJuly2016HickoryWineHenley3.jpg)](http://fivefourclub.7eer.net/c/164125/122548/2570){:target="_blank"}

-The color suits me and the style is classic, one that I would purchase myself.
+The color is great and the style is classic, one that my husband would purchase himself.
 Plus it can be worn layered when the weather gets colder.

 <br>